Wednesday 20th December: – Tudor Kings and Queens!

 Thursday 21st December: – Pop Art Perspective Landscapes!

-Come and have fun with American artist and graphic designer Peter Max inspired Pop Art landscapes with perspective and neon – left Peter Max poster“Outside Lands”, 2013
+Come and have fun creating Pop Art landscapes with perspective and neon, inspired by American artist and graphic designer, Peter Max.
+Pictured his poster“Outside Lands”, 2013

 Friday 22nd December: – Sharks!
 Learn fascinating shark facts and paint a great seascape!